awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-step-prepare-images.md

 + Use images that have sufficient contrast with the background\.
 + Use images that are bright and sharp\.
 Avoid using images that may be blurry due to subject and camera motion as much as possible\.
 + Use an image where the object occupies a large proportion of the image\.

-**Note**
-If you are training your model to detect scenes or concepts, you don't need to do [Step 6: Identify Objects with Bounding Boxes](gs-draw-bounding-boxes.md)\.
-Similarly, if you're training a model to detect objects, you don't need to do [Step 5: Identify Scenes and Concepts with Image\-Level Labels](gs-add-image-labels.md)\.